curvance/Curvance-CantinaCompetition/CANTINA_README.md

 - Are any external dependencies improperly implemented?
 Are we opening ourselves up to any multisystem exploit (e.g. they manipulate something inside an external protocol, allowing theft of Curvance user assets due to improper accounting on our end).
 - Can liquidateAccount be used to avoid debt obligations, or worse, steal Curvance collateral or debt assets.
 - Is there a meaningful way to bypass collateral caps on assets inside a Curvance Market, not via governance changes grandfathering in users, but directly bypassing invariant checks.
+- Can the dual-bridge system be exploited to cause corruption of state across the multi-chain?
+- Can the reward accounting ever fail to satisfy a user's legimitate withdrawal?
+- Is the CToken underlying ever not 100% liquid?
+- Is there a way to liquidate more than expected of a certain user?
+- Is all arithmetic always rounding in directions to benefit the protocol?
+- Are there economical attacks on the liquidation curve that could make liquidation unattractive for liquidators to spur bad debt?
+- Are there cross-contract reentrancy attacks on the CVELocker / VeCVE pair ?
+- Are there locations where market listing checks / market pause / health checks / access checks are forgotten?
+- Are there contracts which through reasonable use could suffer from stuck funds?
+- Could cross chain messaging fail due to misaccuracies in bridging fees?

 ### Tests